Helleborus argutifolius

 Helleborus argutifolius, the holly-leaved hellebore, or Corsican hellebore, syn.
-H. corsicus, H. lividus subsp. corsicus is a species of flowering plant in the family Ranunculaceae, native to Corsica and Sardinia.
+H. corsicus, H. lividus subsp. corsicus is a species of flowering plant in the family Ranunculaceae, native to Corsica and Sardinia, growing on hillsides, ravines, woodlands and roadsides.
 It is an evergreen perennial growing to 120 cm tall by 90 cm wide, with large leathery leaves comprising three spiny-toothed leaflets, and green bowl-shaped flowers in late winter and early spring.